Do you have a tried-and-true recipe that’s so good, you make it over and over again?

 - Fresh Squeezed Lemon Juice — Lemon is the main acid we’re using and imparts a bright taste, plus raw enzymes.
 Sometimes I add even more lemon than the recipe calls for because I love it so much!

 - Raw Apple Cider Vinegar — I like adding a little ACV (with the mother) for extra tang and a probiotic boost, but you could use any type of vinegar you prefer.
 Or, omit it altogether since lemon is so acidic anyway.
+Before you do, check out 5 Health Benefits of Apple Cider Vinegar.
+You may decide it’s not worth omitting! 😉

 - Minced Garlic — Don’t skimp on the garlic here!
 I prefer using Pampered Chef garlic press instead of mincing to cut down on prep time.